-ENGL R127 - Advanced Creative Writing 3 Units
+ENGL R127-Advanced Creative Writing

-This course reviews two genres of creative writing: poetry and fiction.
+This course reviews four genres of creative writing: poetry, fiction, drama, and creative non-fiction.
 Literature from each genre is analyzed critically, and students' original works are critiqued in workshop settings and at individual instructor conferences.
-At the end of the semester, students will have produced a substantial body of work in a specific genre - a few chapters of a novel, several short stories, or a chapbook of poetry.
+At the end of the semester, students will have produced a substantial body of work in a specific genre - a few chapters of a novel, several short stories, a one-act stage play, several chapters of creative non-fiction, or a chapbook of poetry.
 Field trips may be required.
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC, CSU

-ENGL R130 - Introduction to Media Writing 3 Units
+ENGL R130-Introduction to Media Writing 3 units